 Hi, I’m David.
 I’m an instructional designer for LifeSouth Community Blood Centers creating effective, company-wide training.
-My position involves project management, document control, developing electronic and hands on training for both inexperienced and technically proficient learners, all while conforming to company and regulatory standards.
+My position involves project management, document control, developing electronic and hands on training for both inexperienced and technically proficient learners, all while conforming to company and FDA, FACT, and CLIA regulatory standards.

 I have over 20 years experience on designing and delivering instruction for various media to all ages of learners.
 I like to think that my experience as a musician, teacher and lifelong creative has given me some insight to how to make learning interesting.
 I’m always working towards developing engaging relevant learning.

-I’m also a curriculum contributor and trainer for the Little Kids Rock program, a national organization that provides instruments to low income schools.
+In my previous life I was a music teacher and curriculum contributor and trainer for the Little Kids Rock program, a national organization that provides instruments to low income schools.
 It’s a great organization, and they are doing good things all over the country.
 In a society where we’re bemoaning lack of creativity in our students, it’s strange that we’re gutting the programs that can best teach creativity, and make no mistake, creativity can be taught.
 Hear a little about what prompted me to become a musician and educator at TEDx Tampa.

 Here’s a little personal info: